 Your Session Design Should:

-- Move beyond the podium and focus on new, novel, and unique elements and presentation styles that will excite and engage attendees.
+- Focus on new, novel, and unique elements and presentation styles that will engage and excite attendees.

 - Include a panel of speakers that represents diversity in gender, ethnicity, career experience, and work settings.